Two Tauranga cops assaulted: One pinned by his throat, bitten and spat on - NZ Herald

 Police are seeking $500 reparation for damages to a watch during the struggle.

-Kemp, from Tauranga central, pleaded guilty to two charges of assaulting police, and one charge of assault with intent to injure in the Tauranga District Court today.
+Kemp, from Tauranga central, pleaded guilty to two charges of assaulting police, and one charge of assault with intent to injure in the Tauranga District Court on July 16.

 Kemp appearing in court via an audiovisual link from prison also admitted a further charge of possession of a knife in a public place which sparked his May 3 arrest.